Banaue: Ifugao Rice Terraces

 All located in the Ifugao region, the Rice Terraces also feature as one of the Globally Important Agricultural Heritage Systems or GIAHS.
 They are supported by indigenous knowledge management of muyong, a private forest that caps each terrace cluster.
 The muyong is managed through a collective effort and under traditional tribal practices.
 The communally managed forestry area on top of the terraces contains about 264 indigenous plant species, mostly endemic to the region.
 The terraces form unique clusters of microwatersheds and are part of the whole mountain ecology.
 They serve as a rainwater filtration system and are saturated with irrigation water all year round.
 A biorhythm technology, in which cultural activities are harmonised with the rhythm of climate and hydrology management, has enabled farmers to grow rice at over 1 000 metres.

 Contrary to popular notion, the Banaue Rice Terraces as seen from the viewpoint are not included in the UNESCO inscription, due to the presence of numerous modern structures.
 However, it is a National Cultural Treasure under the Ifugao Rice Terraces.

-The Banaue Rice Terraces were chosen as one of the two green globe destinations of the country by the World Travel and Tour Council.
-It received an “International Historic Engineering Landmark Award” from the American Society of Civil Engineers.
-It was also acknowledged by the World Travel and Tour Council as a green globe destination in the Philippines.

 The stone walled rice terraces were built by means of early tools and methods in order to maximise the use of land space, They exceed the height of the world's tallest building if the vertical distance between top and bottom row are measured.

+Education

+The Banaue Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.